Skip to main content

 ATMs

 Multiple ATMs are available inside SMN.
 Standard Italian bank ATMs have reasonable fees; avoid the standalone “Euronet” machines, which charge high foreign transaction fees.
+If you need cash on arrival, withdraw a modest amount here rather than relying entirely on cards — some smaller trattorias and market stalls in the city still prefer cash, and finding a non-inflated-fee ATM is easier at the station than scrambling for one later.

 Understanding the platforms